 Daniel P. Dalton is the author of the only book dedicated to RLUIPA – “Litigating Religious Land Use Cases,” published by the American Bar Association, and is a frequent speaker and sought-after expert on related land use law topics.

-For more information on Dalton & Tomich, PLC’s expert land use legal services for churches, temples and other religious entities, visit Attorneys for Land Use.
+Learn more about Dalton & Tomich, PLC’s land use legal services for churches, temples and other religious entities.

 The attorneys of Dalton & Tomich, PLC have the experience and the knowledge to work with you to develop a legal solution that helps you accomplish your goals.Speak With an Attorney